 The Kelso Principals have an average tenure of at least fifteen years at Kelso.
 Kelso is one of the leading private equity firms and since 1980 has invested over \$3.2 billion of private equity capital, primarily in middle-market companies across a broad range of industries.
 Kelso was organized in 1971 as a private advisory firm and initially focused its business activities on the development and implementation of employee stock ownership plans.
 In 1980, Kelso formed its first investment partnership and has made 80 private equity investments through seven investment partnerships since that time.
-The firm typically makes investments in companies where key managers make significant investments and works in partnership with management teams to create value for investors.
+The firm typically makes investments in companies where key managers make significant investors.